Author

 B. F. Clark

 B. F. Clark was a nineteenth-century theologian whose work engaged with the intersection of legal philosophy and religious doctrine during a period of significant intellectual ferment in Anglo-American thought.
-His treatise *The Province of Law* exemplifies his effort to delineate the proper boundaries between ecclesiastical authority and civil governance, contributing to broader Victorian debates about the relationship between faith and secular jurisprudence.
-Clark's theological interventions reflected the era's preoccupation with reconciling traditional Christian teaching with emerging positivist and utilitarian frameworks that were reshaping legal and moral philosophy.
+His treatise *The Province of Law* exemplifies his effort to delineate the proper boundaries between civil legislation and ecclesiastical authority, contributing to broader Victorian debates about the relationship between secular and sacred governance.
+Clark's theological interventions reflected the era's preoccupation with reconciling traditional Christian teaching with emerging positivist jurisprudence and the expanding scope of state power.

 Works in the Library